Jincate/COG/README.md

 ## Credits

-This project was completed by Chao Li, Xiaodong Liu and Ming Sang in the University of Chinese Academy of Sciences (UCAS).
+This project was completed by ==Chao Li, Xiaodong Liu and Ming Sang in the University of Chinese Academy of Sciences (UCAS)==.
 Special thanks to my teammates for their support and help, still miss that summer when we worked together to complete this big challenge!

+## Comments
+Miss you guys! 🍻 ——xiaodong